Running vacuum in Brans-Dicke theory: a possible cure for the $\sigma_8$ and $H_0$ tensions: Conclusions

 \section{Conclusions}

 In this work we have found intriguing signs that a mild (logarithmic) time-variation of the Newtonian coupling in combination with a slow cosmic evolution of the vacuum energy density (VED) can be essential ingredients to improve the global quality fit to the modern cosmological data and relieve the $\CC$CDM tensions.
 The framework that we have used to realize this scenario is the time-honored Brans \& Dicke (BD) gravitational theory\,\cite{BransDicke1961}, where the time variation of the Newtonian coupling is implemented through the slowly varying BD field $\phi$ coupled to curvature.
-In contrast to the original BD theory, however, we have admitted the presence of a cosmological term, which we have have treated either as a rigid VED $\rv=$ const. or as a function $\rv(H)$ evolving with the Hubble rate $H$.
-The rigid option leads to what we have called the BD-$\CC$CDM model, which is the BD counterpart of the usual concordance $\CC$CDM model in GR (denoted here GR-$\CC$CDM for obvious reasons).
-As for the dynamical option, in which the VED is evolving as a function of the Hubble rate $H$, $\rv(H)$, we have chosen the very specific form predicted within the context of the running vacuum model (RVM), which has been recently derived from first principles, namely within QFT in FLRW spacetime\,\cite{Moreno-Pulido:2022phq,Moreno-Pulido:2020anb,Moreno-Pulido:2022upl,Moreno-Pulido:2023ryo}, see also the recent review \cite{SolaPeracaula:2022hpd}.
-This vacuum dynamics in combination with the BD gravity framework leads to what we have called the BD-RVM model, in which $\rv$ changes quadratically with $H$ through a small coefficient $|\nu|\sim 10^{-3}$ associated with the $\beta$-function of the running VED in QFT in cosmological spacetime.
+In contrast to the original BD theory, however, we have admitted the presence of a cosmological term, which we have treated here either as a rigid VED $\rv=$ const. or as a `running' one, namely as a function $\rv(H)$ evolving quadratically with the Hubble rate $H$, based on recent results from QFT in curved spacetime pointing to such an evolution, cf. \cite{Moreno-Pulido:2022phq,Moreno-Pulido:2020anb,Moreno-Pulido:2022upl,Moreno-Pulido:2023ryo}.
+The rigid VED option leads to what we have called the BD-$\CC$CDM model, which is the BD counterpart of the usual concordance $\CC$CDM model in GR (denoted here GR-$\CC$CDM for obvious reasons). \jtext{As for the dynamical option, we have chosen the very specific form for $\rv(H)$ which is predicted within the context of the running vacuum model (RVM), where the change of the VED with the cosmic expansion goes as $\delta\rho_{\textrm{vac}}(H)\propto \nu\, m^2_{\textrm{Pl}} (H^2-H_0^2)$ (with $|\nu|\ll 1$}).
+This expression has been recently derived from first principles, namely within QFT in FLRW spacetime, see the above mentioned references and also the reviews \cite{SolaPeracaula:2022hpd,SolaPeracaula:2023wqw}.
+Such a mild form of vacuum dynamics, in combination with the BD gravity framework, leads to what we have called the BD-RVM model, in which $\rv$ changes quadratically with $H$ through a small coefficient $|\nu|\sim 10^{-3}$ associated with the $\beta$-function of the running VED in QFT in cosmological spacetime.
 That coefficient is precisely computable (analytically) from the quantum effects associated with the effective action of gravity with quantized matter fields, as shown in the aforementioned references.
 However, its ultimate numerical value must be determined by comparison with the observational data.